-Of course, when any foreign device is interacting with blood vessels in this fashion, one dangerous outcome is clotting, or a thrombus formation in the vessel.
+When any intra-vascular device is in contact with blood, one potential complication is unwanted clotting of the blood, or a thrombus formation in the vessel.
 This complication can be devastating to the patient and is why it’s important to control the coagulating conditions with the right dosing of an anticoagulant and proper maintenance of the ACT.

-Those who are familiar with using an invasive device in a clinical setting will be familiar with how ACT levels are monitored with a simple blood test.
-Because ACT levels are easily managed, managing a spike or a decrease needs only a simple, fast-acting remedy to get the patient to their target ACT range.
+Those who are familiar with the use of blood contacting medical devices will be familiar with how ACT levels are monitored (through a simple blood test).
+Managing a spike or a decrease in the ACT value needs a fast-acting remedy to get the patient back to their target ACT range.

 [Learn more about animal models at American Preclinical Services]